honeycomb with dripping honey

 Being able to collect honey is one of the more pleasant aspects of beekeeping.
 It is probably not a stretch to say that more than one amateur beekeeper got into the hobby specifically out of a desire to have access to free honey.
 The fascinating thing is understanding how important honey is to the bees themselves.
-That importance underscores the equally important task of figuring out how much honey to leave in the hive for winter at the end of the summer.
+That importance underscores the equally important task of figuring out how much honey do bees need for winter at the end of the summer.

 If you are a first-year beekeeper, you’re probably wondering how much honey is enough to get your hives through the winter.
 Don’t stress.
 It is a pretty common question among those new to the hobby.
 And if you don’t get the right answer, it’s not the end of the world.
 You can still feed your bees manually if you discover you have not left enough honey.